Getting started for international students

 Once you receive the login credentials, you can register for courses in the Study Information System (SIS).

 Important: First-semester students must complete course registration within two weeks of the start of the semester.
-The course registration deadline for the spring semester is February 23, 2026.
+The course registration deadline for the autumn semester is September 14, 2026.

 You can find information about your curriculum and timetable in SIS.
 Course listings, timetables, and curriculum details are also accessible without logging in.